barak/mit-scheme/src/README.txt

 Building from source on unix systems
 ====================================

-Building MIT Scheme from the CVS sources is a multi-stage process.
+Building MIT/GNU Scheme from the CVS sources is a multi-stage process.
 The system has been designed around a number of "build states" and specific commands that move the system from one build state to another.
 These are the build states, ordered from least to most